-Among REQUIREMENTS FOR GRADUATION, the student must have a grade point average of 2.00 in the major, have 120 credit hours.
+Among REQUIREMENTS FOR GRADUATION, the student must have a grade point average of 2.00 in the major, have 120 college level credit hours.

 Graduates with a degree in business administration from Alderson Broaddus University find themselves well-prepared for a variety of positions in all types and sizes of organizations from for-profit and not-for-profit organizations, to Fortune 500 companies and small businesses.
 The program is ideal if you are interested in management, international business or operations.
 The business administration major is also a good foundation for later specialization in graduate schools of business or other fields such as law.

 Be Equipped for Success in a Changing World of Business

 The business administration major includes a concentration in international business courses.
 These courses, combined with the liberal arts curriculum at Alderson Broaddus, provide an excellent foundation for the practice of business in a rapidly changing world.
 Your specialized studies will prepare you for business today, and your broad base of liberal arts courses will help you develop as the well-educated business person who can continue to learn, and to advance in the future.
 Students also have the opportunity to further develop their knowledge of other cultures through the international studies program at AB, which offers a full semester in Europe and shorter sessions in other parts of the world.

 Discover Your Interests & Abilities

 The business administration major is an excellent program if you want to major in business but are not certain which type of job is the best for you.
 You will begin by taking basic business courses in the first few semesters.
 These introductory courses, along with counseling from your experienced and helpful faculty, will help you discover how your interests and abilities can best fit into the business world.

 Personal & Individual Attention From Experienced and Caring Faculty